 About

 My research focuses on the role of compute for advanced AI systems and how compute can be leveraged as an instrument for AI governance, with an emphasis on policy development and security implications.
-I regularly provide policy and technical advice to leading tech companies and governments, primarily in the UK and the US.
+I regularly provide policy and technical advice to leading tech companies and governments, primarily in the US.

+Previously, I was a Senior Research Fellow at the Centre for the Governance of AI (GovAI), with whom I remain affiliated as an Adjunct Fellow.
 I’m also a member of the OECD.AI Expert Group on AI Compute and Climate, a Pro Forecaster at INFER Pub, and a strategy specialist at Epoch on AI governance strategy.
 I have a background in computer engineering and studied at ETH Zürich and RWTH Aachen.

 You can find more about my professional background on LinkedIn, my publications on Google Scholar, musings on my blog, and my tweets here.
 You can contact me using the contact details mentioned in the footer.